ryanbynoe/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for ANY file that had the string “tor” in it and discovered the user “ryan” downloaded a tor installer resulting in ample tor-related files being downloaded to the desktop.
+Searched the `DeviceFileEvents` table for ANY file that had the string `tor` in it and discovered the user `ryan` downloaded a `tor installer` resulting in ample `tor-related files` being downloaded to the `desktop`.
 These events began at:

 **Query used to locate events: 2025-01-18T13:45:29.0368279Z**